 How did the Holocaust change perceptions of Jewish people in Australia, and other “racialised” groups who responded to the legacy of Nazism in light of their own histories of suffering and exclusion?

 From Cooper to the present, these questions remain relevant and pressing.

 Ultimately, harnessing this powerful memory has the potential for a reconsideration of Australia’s own history of race and racial oppression.
 As the memory of the Holocaust on Australian shores is increasingly laid bare, so too will its enduring impact be more fully appreciated.

 Dr Avril Alba is Senior Lecturer in Holocaust Studies and Jewish Civilisation in the Department of Hebrew, Biblical and Jewish Studies.
-Her current Discovery Project, The Memory of the Holocaust in Australia, supported by the ARC (Australian Research Council), will produce the first cultural history of Holocaust memory in the Australian context.
+Supported by the Australian Research Council, her ARC Discovery Project, The Memory of the Holocaust in Australia, will produce the first cultural history of Holocaust memory in the Australian context.